-Facts & Procedural History On Guerrero’s Case
+Facts & Procedural History

-Orlando and Christina Guerrero were residents of Continental, Texas (which is not too far from my office by the way).
-They opted to withdraw about $174,000 dollars from their pension plan and 401(k) retirement plan and they used those funds to purchase a house in Houston, Texas and to invest in the stock market.
+The taxpayers were residents of Continental, Colorado.
+They opted to withdraw approximately $174,000 dollars from their pension plan and 401(k) retirement plan and they used the funds to purchase a house in Denver, Colorado, and to invest in the stock market.

 The taxpayers only reported approximately $90,000 of these distributions as taxable income on their federal income tax return and they claimed an approximate $12,000 IRA contribution deduction.

 In 2001, the IRS requested an explanation for a claimed IRA deduction from the taxpayers.
 The taxpayers responded by admitting the deduction was erroneous and requested the IRS to recalculate their tax liability.
 The IRS did so, and in a notice sent in 2001, advised the taxpayers that they had overpaid their corrected income tax liability for 2000 by about $700.00.
 The IRS refunded this amount to the taxpayers.

 Less than a year later, in 2002, the IRS issued the taxpayers a CP2000 Notice proposing to increase their income for the omitted pension and annuity income.
 The taxpayers did not petition the U.S. Tax Court to challenge the proposed increase.
 The tax was assessed and the taxpayers submitted an offer in compromise.
 The offer was not processed, and the taxpayers ended up paying $40,000 to the IRS revenue officer with a promise to enter into an installment agreement for the balance.

 The taxpayers then submitted a refund claim requesting that the accuracy-related penalty be abated, which the IRS eventually did.
 The IRS did not abate the interest that was also assessed and included in the refund claim.